GoogleCloudPlatform/python-docs-samples/dataflow/gemma-flex-template/README.md

 ### Create a custom container

 To build a custom container, use Docker.
 This repository contains a Dockerfile that you can use to build your custom container.
-To build and push a container to Artifact Registry by using DockerFollow, follow the instructions in the [Build and push the image](https://cloud.google.com/dataflow/docs/guides/build-container-image#build_and_push_the_image) section of "Build custom container images for Dataflow" in the Google Cloud documentation.
+To build and push a container to Artifact Registry by using Docker or Cloud Build, follow the instructions in the [Build and push the image](https://cloud.google.com/dataflow/docs/guides/build-container-image#build_and_push_the_image) section of "Build custom container images for Dataflow" in the Google Cloud documentation.

 ### Create Pub/Sub topics for input and output